 One particular kitchen pot that’s often used by small chain candlemakers is the Presto Pot.
 If you have one that you no longer use in the kitchen, it’s a handy pot to use for making candles in big batches.
 Melting wax can be a messy affair and can ruin a perfectly good pot but a Presto’s nonstick surface makes it easy to clean the interior and since it’s powered by electricity, it evenly heats up melting wax quicker.

+There are many other options out there.
 Ranging from aluminum to stainless steel, these pots are basically small pouring pitchers.
 Some can be used directly over heat; others, through a double boiling process, in order to melt the wax safely without igniting it.
+Let's be honest though, with enough attention to detail, you could really use any container to heat and melt wax

 Table of Contents